 Due to COVID-19, the induction process had been modified to accommodate a smaller number of participants.
-At this time events are limited to 50 candidates and are restricted to a single night to address the induction process only.
-There will not be any fellowship or program offerings at this time.
-This will continue for the foreseeable future.
 Therefore, it is of utmost importance that you register as soon as you are able to assure you complete your ordeal within the time allotted.

 Due to social distancing concerns, our inclement whether plan requires that all candidates bring a small personal tent.
 You will not be allowed to share your tent with anyone other than family members at the event.
 If we need to implement our inclement weather plan, candidates will be directed to get in their tent and shelter there until parents can be notified for pick up.

 No one except candidates and staff members will be allowed to stay on premise.